jesusmah/stocktrader-resiliency/README.md

   accessTokenSecret:
 ```

-which specifies the credentials for the IBM StockTrader to tweet notifications for loyalty changes to your Twitter account.
-In case you don't have a Twitter account or do not want to create one, The IBM StockTrader application **already comes configured with a default Twitter account** which is https://twitter.com/ibmstocktrader
+which specifies the credentials for the IBM StockTrader application to tweet portfolio loyalty level changes notifications to your Twitter account.
+In order to get the IBM StockTrader notification-twitter microservice to do so, you must have a [Twitter account](https://help.twitter.com/en/create-twitter-account) and register/create a [Twitter application](https://developer.twitter.com/en/docs/basics/getting-started) on it which is the one that will tweet on your behalf and the one that the IBM StockTrader application will talk to.
+In case you don't have a Twitter account or don't want to create one, The IBM StockTrader application **already comes configured with a default Twitter account** which is https://twitter.com/ibmstocktrader

 ```
 watson: